-Well, for a long time, I didn’t dare to write myself which today I regret.
-Lately I have been writing my own screenplays and I am happy doing it.
+Well, for a long time, I didn’t dare to write myself, which today I regret.
+Lately, I have been writing my own screenplays, and I am happy doing it.
 Probably when I was younger, I would not have been able to do it.
-I tried it a few times and I was very unhappy with the result, and so I turned to literature – I knew a lot of writers – and I learned to understand how they were working, how they lived their live, how they experienced their life and wrote about it, so they often spent many years on finding out how to tell a story, how to shape the characters.
+I tried it a few times, and I was very unhappy with the result, and so I turned to literature—I knew a lot of writers—and I learned to understand how they were working, how they lived their lives, how they experienced their lives and wrote about it.
+So they often spent many years on finding out how to tell a story, how to shape the characters.
 And when you become a filmmaker, half is done already when you got your script.
-Rather to look at reality and to look at the real story, it would take you years and years like a writer to get to it and how to tell it.
+Rather than looking at reality and looking at the real story, it would take you years and years like a writer to get to it and how to tell it.
 So here, half the work is done by someone who spent one, or two, or maybe five or ten years writing it.
 How can you ever do better?
 So that is a kind of practical reason.
-But there is also a deeper reason – like most people when I was fifteen, I was lost in the world, I didn’t understand anything.
-Then I started reading novels and I had the feeling that through literature I began to understand the world and human beings, emotions – everything.
-And even today I am living in a literary universe; I still read a lot and I think literature constitutes the better part of my life.
-So I made my love and my passion for literature kind of the subject of my work, I could keep working and reading at the same time, and even get paid to read [laughs].
+But there is also a more profound reason—like most people when I was fifteen, I was lost in the world; I didn’t understand anything.
+Then I started reading novels, and I had the feeling that through literature, I began to understand the world and human beings, emotions—everything.
+And even today, I am living in a literary universe; I still read a lot, and I think literature constitutes the better part of my life.
+So I made my love and my passion for literature kind of the subject of my work; I could keep working and reading at the same time, and even get paid to read [laughs].

-When you got a script on your desk in front of you, is it a finished product by then?
+When you got a new script on your desk, or in front of you, is it a finished product by then?
 Do you have your film in mind already?

 It is pretty much finished.
 Billy Wilder was extremely on this: he had his screenwriter [I.A.L.
 Diamond, 1920-1988] sitting on the set with him to see that Billy did not change a comma in the dialogue.
 I don’t go as far as that.
-Last week, I finished a film which I wrote with an Irish novelist and as I saw one of the scenes in the cutting room, I realized that I had changed something on the set, with the actors, because it sounded better, and so later I found out it was not better.
-Actually it was much worse.
+Last week, I finished a film which I wrote with an Irish novelist, and as I saw one of the scenes in the cutting room, I realized that I had changed something on the set, with the actors, because it sounded better, and so later I found out it was not better.
+Actually, it was much worse.
 It even ruins the scene which I have to throw out now, and I thought, ‘If only I had someone like Mr. Diamond sitting behind me!’
 [Laughs].
-Because you spent weeks and months sitting there to write, to think about it, and why this character does this and says that, then you come in the confusion on the set with all the actors and all of a sudden you think you can do better.
-So you have to work very carefully on the screenplay, try it again, do a lot of rehearsals with the actors the way I do – then you can still change when you have the feeling that it doesn’t quite work, but once you’re on the set, with the time pressure, people and noises all around you, you’d better stick to your screenplay.
+Because you spent weeks and months sitting there to write, to think about it, and why this character does this and says that, then you get confused on the set with all the actors, and all of a sudden, you think you can do better.
+So you have to work very carefully on the screenplay, try it again, do a lot of rehearsals with the actors the way I do—then you can still change when you have the feeling that it doesn’t quite work, but once you’re on the set, with the time pressure, people and noises all around you, you’d better stick to your screenplay.
 And if it doesn’t work, you’ll write a better screenplay next time.
-But if you improvise on the set, you divert from your screenplay and things might turn out wrong, you will never know, ‘Was it the fault of the screenplay or was it the fault of your improvisation on the set?’
+But if you improvise on the set, you divert from your screenplay, and things might turn out wrong; you will never know.
+‘Was it the fault of the screenplay, or was it the fault of your improvisation on the set?’

 What would you consider so far your proudest achievement?

-I don’t really think in terms like that.
+I don’t think in terms like that.
 My proudest achievement is to just keep on working.
 I could say that “The Tin Drum” was my biggest success, but it also has to do with all the circumstances.
-This wonderful book by Günther Grass came to me, Jean-Claude Carrière would work with me on the screenplay, then I found little David Bennent to do the leading role, we had this beautiful cinematography.
+This wonderful book [published in 1959] by Günther Grass came to me, Jean-Claude Carrière would work with me on the screenplay, then I found little David Bennent to do the leading role, we had this beautiful cinematography.
 So all of these elements came together and made the movie.
-In other films, one or two elements get lost… You can’t always see what is the achievement.
-I like very much the last one I did which is rare for me, because I am very critical in the cutting room.
-So I may be wrong because it’s very personal and I cannot really judge it.
-You know, besides making films I am also a marathon runner, I did fifteen marathons.
+In other films, one or two elements get lost… You can’t always see what the achievement is.
+I like the last one I did, which is rare for me because I am very critical in the cutting room.
+So I may be wrong because it’s very personal, and I cannot judge it.
+You know, besides making films, I am also a marathon runner.
+I did fifteen marathons.
 The thing is: keep going, don’t put too much energy into the first few kilometers because you still got a long way to go.
-Looking back now, I think the achievement is that I can still make films and I still do them in the exact same spirit as when we started with the Nouvelle Vague.
+Looking back now, I think the achievement is that I can still make films, and I still do them in the exact same spirit as when we started with the Nouvelle Vague.
 I never betrayed my early convictions.

 Can you tell something about your latest film?

-The film is called “Return to Montauk” and it’s the story of a novelist – it could also be a filmmaker – who comes to New York for a week to present his last novel, or his last film, so he does interviews and talks about his work.
-His wife is in his company, but the novel he is presenting is about a big love, the love of his life which he had seventeen years ago in New York and which in his mind became like a myth, like a legend.
+The film is called “Return to Montauk,” and it’s the story of a novelist—it could also be a filmmaker—who comes to New York for a week to present his last novel or his last film, so he does interviews and talks about his work.
+His wife is in his company, but the novel he is presenting is about his big love, the love of his life which he had seventeen years ago in New York, and which in his mind has become like a myth, like a legend.
 And when he meets this woman in New York, the whole thing starts all over again after seventeen years.
 In the process, it’s wonderful and devastating for everybody involved.
-So it’s really a drama about a romance.
+So it’s a drama about a romance.
 I think in Pariscope they would write category drame sentimentale.
-I don’t know whether it is going to be existentialist, or a comical or hopefully both.
+I don’t know whether it is going to be existentialist, or a comical, or hopefully both.
 Swedish actor Stellan Sarsgård plays the leading role, with Nina Hoss, the great German actress, and with Niels Arestrup in a small part.